DS-RF/Yambo_examples/README.md

 b      parallelism over (occupied) density matrix (or Green's function) bands  (m)
 ```

-By default SE_Threads, DIP_Threads, and X_Threads are set to zero and controlled by the OMP_NUM_THREADS environment variable.

 Here are few examples of running Yambo on 10 nodes with 48 cores: